Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Experimental results

+In the zero-traffic scenario, the deterministic environment makes reachability largely dependent on the policy under evaluation, so episodes typically either succeed or fail for a fixed policy.
+The absence of non-dominated policies in the intermediate region of the Pareto front follows from this structure.
+Policies with low cruising speeds cannot reach the target within the maximum RL steps, leading to an almost constant driver cost due to episode time-out (with only minor variation from lane changes).
+As a result, low-cost policies cluster in the cost space, effectively preserving only those with minimal energy consumption and eliminating trade-offs in the intermediate region of the Pareto front.

 In contrast, when traffic is present, interactions with other vehicles impose state-dependent speed constraints that introduce variability in both travel time and energy usage.
-Even policies with similar average speeds can experience different patterns of acceleration, deceleration, and lane changes, resulting in a wider range of achievable cost combinations.
-This breaks the near-deterministic mapping between speed and cost observed in the zero-traffic case and produces multiple non-dominated policies spanning a broader region of the Pareto front.
-The successful completion rate remains high for a wide range of trade-offs, indicating that the policies can balance driver and energy costs without compromising the feasibility of the task.
+Even policies with similar average speeds can experience different patterns of acceleration, deceleration, and lane changes, resulting in a wider range of achievable cost combinations and target reachability.
+This leads to multiple non-dominated policies spanning a broader region of the Pareto front.
+The successful completion rate remains high for a wide range of trade-offs in medium and high traffic, indicating that the proposed algorithm effectively learns policies that balance driver and energy costs without compromising the feasibility of the task.